FernandoCassioDev/cryptodashboard/README.md

+Cryptodashboard is an app to monitor cryptocurrents marketcap and the like.

+It was created using React + Vite and some libraries to styling.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.